Friday, November 8, 2024

 B) Samhain was accidentally on October 31 anciently, only sometimes, only before 46 BC.

-C) Samhain was accidentally on October 31 in the past, for less than four centuries, only somewhere between 46 BC and 1582 AD.
+C) Samhain was accidentally on October 31 in the past, only sometimes, for less than 130 years, only somewhere between 46 BC and 1582 AD.

-D) Samhain is accidentally on October 31 today, but not every year, only since 1582.
+D) Samhain is accidentally on October 31 today, but not every year, only since 1582, but nobody celebrated it during this period until recently.

 With your choice, you automagically get these two bonus choices:

-E) No one really knows how Samhain worked, so we all should stop making unfounded claims.
+F) No one really knows exactly how Samhain worked, so we all should stop making unfounded claims.

 I declare the whole claim of Samhain always being on October 31, or November 1, or any day on our calendar for that matter, as well as the claim All Saints Day is a continuation of Samhain, did not survive the patented As Bereans Did gauntlet.
 It simply is not possible, given the details of the Celtic calendar and the three Roman calendars used in the past 2,700 years.

 Once again, we see false history being passed off as true in Armstrongism.
 Once again, we see confirmation bias in place of responsible research.
+Once again, we see reliance on the un-biblical notion of "once pagan, always pagan".
 Once again, we see the people who say "the TEN COMMANDMENTS, God's great SPIRITUAL LAW" are bearing false witness against their neighbor.
 I think it is safe to say COGWA might want to rename their website to 'Life, Hope, and Fiction", or else actually start insisting on truth.
 Either way is fine with me.

 And, yet again, I am supremely disappointed with History (aka the History Channel). *facepalm*